dadrian/tldr.fail/index.md

 ## How can I tell if my server has this bug?

-You can use [this Python script][test-py] to test your server.
-You can also enable `chrome://flags/#enable-tls13-kyber` and then attempt to make an HTTPS connection to your server from Chrome.
+The best way to test your server is to use [this Python script][test-py] to test your server.
+Alternatively, enable `chrome://flags/#enable-tls13-kyber` and then attempt to make an HTTPS connection to your server from Chrome.
 If the connection fails with ERR_CONNECTION_RESET or similar, the server is buggy.
+However, it is more likely that network conditions may mask the bug when testing with Chrome, rather than the Python script.

 ## Does this bug apply to QUIC?